Greenhouse gas emissions: Buildings and construction

 In 2018, manufacturing construction materials and maintaining buildings accounted for 39% of carbon dioxide emissions from energy and process-related emissions.
 Manufacture of glass, cement, and steel accounted for 11% of energy and process-related emissions.
 Because building construction is a significant investment, more than two-thirds of buildings in existence will still exist in 2050.
 Retrofitting existing buildings to become more efficient will be necessary to meet the targets of the Paris Agreement; it will be insufficient to only apply low-emission standards to new construction.
 Buildings that produce as much energy as they consume are called zero-energy buildings, while buildings that produce more than they consume are energy-plus.
 Low-energy buildings are designed to be highly efficient with low total energy consumption and carbon emissions—a popular type is the passive house.

-The global design and construction industry is responsible for approximately 39 percent of greenhouse gas emissions.
+The construction industry has seen marked advances in building performance and energy efficiency over recent decades.
 Green building practices that avoid emissions or capture the carbon already present in the environment, allow for reduced footprint of the construction industry, for example, use of hempcrete, cellulose fiber insulation, and landscaping.